Delegation & Support Personnel in Healthcare

 The use of support personnel by medical and health care professionals is commonplace.
 Some examples are dental hygienists who support dentists, nurses aides to support nurses, and for physicians, there could be a range of support ranging from interns, nurses, or medical office assistants.
-Some specialists have their own support staff, for example radiology technicians who support radiologists.
+Some specialists have their own support staff, for example, radiology technicians who support radiologists.
 The benefit of using support personnel is to allow for more efficient care, ultimately benefiting the patient by increasing access to care and reducing wait times.

-There is notable variety in the training for support personnel jobs.
-Larger support personnel fields have developed to include their own college level training programs, and regulation.
+There is notable variation in the training for support personnel jobs.
+Larger support personnel fields have developed to include their own college-level training programs and regulation.
 Dental hygiene is an interesting example.
 In British Columbia (we’re in Canada, remember!) dental hygienists have their own regulatory college, whereas in Ontario, the Royal College of Dental Surgeons of Ontario requires their members to assign duties to dental assistants.
 But in both provinces, dental hygienists have their own educational programs.
 This sort of variation is commonly seen with supportive roles, highlighting how unique each profession and geographical area can be.
 Despite differences in nomenclature, regulation, and education, the goal remains the same: delegation by highly trained healthcare professionals to support personnel can be instrumental to efficiency, client care, and best practice.
 Improved access to care, and not monetary gain or convenience, must be the primary reason to delegate in healthcare.
 Regulatory policy and bylaws exist in most places to ensure that these standards are upheld.

 Audiology (and we will focus on audiology here rather than hearing care in general) has not been quick to formally standardize support personnel, and where we do see it, there is much inconsistency from one office to another.
-Training programs do exist but are typically bundled in with speech language pathology assistants.
+Training programs do exist but are typically bundled in with speech-language pathology assistants.
 The hesitation to create or adopt a formal support personnel title for audiology is multifactorial, and we will exam some of the variables.

 The Role of Support Personnel in Hearing Healthcare